este/este/README.md

 > Robust and comfortable dev stack for isomorphic web apps.
 Forget about [evil frameworks](http://tomasp.net/blog/2015/library-frameworks/), learn laser focused libraries and patterns instead.

+> Forget about PHP, Ruby, Angular, Backbone, whatever client/server only solution.
+Also, you don't need another me-too-flux library, vanilla Flux is enough.
+This dev stack is web dev panacea, at least for me :-)

 ## Techniques

 - ES6 and other future JavaScripts dialects with the best transpiler [babeljs.io](https://babeljs.io/).
 [JSX](http://facebook.github.io/react/docs/jsx-in-depth.html) and [Flowtype](http://flowtype.org/) syntax supported as well.
 Sourcemaps enabled by default.